unsetbit/boilerplate-gulp/README.md

-# Boilerplate gulp tasks for client-side packages
+# Boilerplate gulp

+Assigns a common tasks to gulp for managing client-side modules, such
+as: incremental builds, LESS processor, CommonJS bundler (browserify), development server with auto reloading, CSS and JavaScript linting, cross-browser unit testing, test coverage reporting, and style fixer.

-Assigns a bunch of common tasks to gulp, enforces some opinion on code architecture, but is configurable.
-Intended for individual modules rather than full applications (containing multiple modules).
+By default the tasks enforce some opinion on code structure, but it's all configurable.
+This is intended for individual modules rather than largers applications (with multiple generated modules).

 # Tasks
 ```sh